 Just as excitingly, Terminator and Aliens star Michael Biehn will also join the second season.
 His role is mostly unknown, but it will be another bounty hunter, and this will be his highest profile role since 2007's Grindhouse.

 It's also rumoured that WWE star Sasha Banks will be joining the show for its second season.
 No word on how major her part is though, so this could be anything from a new co-lead down to a single-episode cameo.

 Behind the cameras, Jon Favreau, who's a dab hand at both producing and directing and brought us Iron Man and The Jungle Book, is the showrunner and lead writer for the series, though he's ably assisted by Star Wars: Clone Wars TV veteran Dave Filoni.

-In season two Favreau will make his directorial debut for the series, with others set to include Rick Famuyiwa returning from season one, Carl Weathers stepping behind the camera, and both Robert Rodriguez (Sin City, Planet Terror) and Peyton Reed (Ant-Man) confirmed to direct at least one episode each.
+In season two Favreau makes his directorial debut for the series, with others set to include Rick Famuyiwa returning from season one, Carl Weathers stepping behind the camera, and both Robert Rodriguez (Sin City, Planet Terror) and Peyton Reed (Ant-Man) confirmed to direct at least one episode each.

 As the trailer shows, it looks like Mando will be trying to reunite Baby Yoda with its own kind, as ordered by the Armorer (as she puts it, "this is the way").
 However, it looks as if the two have a strong bond now, so this may cause some issues and conflicts with those that The Mandalorian encounters.